Pricing Optimization

 - Grows as customer succeeds

-| Metric type | Examples | Best for |
+| Metric type | Examples | Best fit | Watch out for |

-| Per seat | $X/user/month | Collaboration tools |
+| Per seat | $X/user/month | Collaboration tools where every user gets value | Customers share logins; AI agents replace seats (seat counts can shrink) |

-| Per feature | Tier-based access | Horizontal SaaS |
+| Per feature / tier | Tier-gated access | Horizontal SaaS with distinct segments | Feature gates feel arbitrary if not value-aligned |

-| Per outcome | $X/lead, $X/transaction | Performance tools |
+| Per outcome | $X/lead, $X/transaction, % of GMV | Performance tools that can attribute results | Attribution disputes; revenue swings with customer's business |

-| Flat rate | $X/month | Simple products |
+| Flat rate | $X/month | Simple, single-persona products | Leaves expansion revenue on the table |

 2. Van Westendorp Price Sensitivity